jimohblessing2024-maker/COS202-JIMOH-S-ASSIGNMENT-/README.md

 # COS202-JIMOH-S-ASSIGNMENT-
-This repository contains my python programming assignment (A mathematical calculator code and a pocket CGPA) and this code demonstrates the using  of fundamental programming concepts like variables ,conditional statemes....
+This repository contains my python programming assignment (A mathematical calculator code and a pocket CGPA) and this code demonstrates the using  of fundamental programming concepts like variables ,conditional statements.